KlusterKite/KlusterKite/BuildScript.md

 #### CreateGlobalSolution
 Creates special global solution(`global.sln`) in build directory with all defined projects in it (useful while global third-party libs upgrade or other batch edits)

+#### SwitchToPackageRefs
+Updates all `csproj` files to reference local dependencies (that goes to project, not in local solution) via locally built NuGet packages

+#### SwitchToPackageRefs
+Updates all `csproj` files to reference local dependencies (that goes to project, not in local solution) as project reference (especially useful while working with global solution)